tonyseel/blog.hatkit.com/_posts/advertorial/2017-03-25-become-maths-whiz.md

 And so it's an important part of my work to help people see the beauty and wonder of mathematics, and think of themselves as mathematicians.

-Now Jennifer Ruef, Assistant Professor of Education Studies has used Pólya four step formula to create a puzzle book for kids.
-It has used the same methodologies Polya used to increase mathematical skills.
-This Puzzle Buzz activity books are packed with age-appropriate puzzles for kids, including: Mazes, Thinking puzzles, Hidden Pictures® puzzles, Comparing, Sequencing, Letter sounds, Concentration, creativity and logic.
+Now Jennifer Ruef, Assistant Professor of Education Studies has used Pólya's four step formula to create a puzzle book for kids.
+It has used the same methodologies Polya mentioned in the book "How to Solve It" to increase mathematical skills.

+This Puzzle Buzz activity books are packed with age-appropriate puzzles for kids, including: mazes, thinking puzzles, hidden pictures® puzzles, comparing, sequencing, letter sounds, concentration, creativity and logic.

-order-safely.com is offering 2 FREE Puzzle Books perfect for kids who wants to increase their mathematical skills.
+order-safely.com is offering these Puzzle Books FREE of cost, perfect for kids who wants to increase their mathematical skills.